svicknesh/signature/README.md

 - `aud` - who is this token targetted to.
 ` jti` - Unique identifier of **THIS** JWT (OPTIONAL).

-To generaet an Oauth2 token, create an instance of `Signature` and add the following fields
+To generate an Oauth2 token, create an instance of `Signature` and add the following fields
 - Use the above JWT as the base with `iss`, `iat`, `exp`, `aud`, `sub` and `jti` being **REQUIRED**.
 - `client_id` - public identifier of the application, unique in the scope of the application using it.
 - `scope` - space separated values indicating what the permission scope of this token is.